-For example, if you searched for your boss’s Facebook account, your normal browser would have no recollection of it whatsoever through the incognito mode.
+For example, if you searched for your boss’s Facebook account, your normal browser would have no recollection of it whatsoever through incognito mode.

 - The incognito mode doesn’t store any cookies.

 - The incognito mode doesn’t collect or store any in-site data either.
-An example will be if you log in to your Facebook on your regular Chrome browser, and if you wanted to use Facebook through Chrome’s incognito mode, you would have to log in to your Facebook again.
+An example will be if you log in to your Facebook on your regular Chrome browser, and if you want to use Facebook through Chrome’s incognito mode, you would have to log in to your Facebook again.

 - Chrome’s incognito browsing option does not save any data you might fill out on a web form.
 Many users of the regular Chrome browsers might have noticed already that Google auto-fills forms based on information entered previously.

 - The private browsing alternative found in Google Chrome helps block ads that you don’t want to see on your regular browser.
-This particular function proves fruitful when you’re searching for something, and you don’t want to be continuously bombarded with pop-ups advertising the product.
+This particular function proves fruitful when you’re searching for something and you don’t want to be continuously bombarded with pop-ups advertising the product.

 All of the utilities mentioned above prove to be especially useful when you’ve got a guileless secret to hide from your family or any other person you share your laptop with.

-A Google executive imagines a perfect scenario involving a man sneakingly buying an engagement ring through the incognito mode.
+A Google executive imagines a perfect scenario involving a man sneakingly buying an engagement ring through incognito mode.

 Up until now, everything about Google Chrome’s incognito mode must be sounding like a dream, but the reality of the situation is rather bleak.